Kamala Harris' campaign says it raised more than $100 million after launch

 The campaign said more than 888,000 grassroots donors contributed in that 24 hour span and for 60% of them, it was their first contribution of the 2024 election cycle.
 A call hosted by the group "Win with Black Women" brought in $1.6 million alone, Team Harris said.

-The campaign said the $100 million total came from more than 1.1 million unique donors, with 62% being first-time donors.
+The $100 million haul came from more than 1.1 million unique donors, including 62% first-time donors, according to the campaign..

 "The historic outpouring of support for Vice President Harris represents exactly the kind of grassroots energy and enthusiasm that wins elections," said Kevin Munoz, spokesperson for Harris' campaign.
 "Already, we are seeing a broad and diverse coalition come together to support our critical work of talking to the voters that will decide this election."